shkschneider/dotfiles/README.md

 Dependencies
 ------------

+I haven't done an exhaustive list of dependencies, but you might want:

-> wget, git, unzip, tar, sassc, ...
+> wget, curl, make, git, unzip, tar, sassc, tree, bc...

 Post-Scriptum
 -------------

-Putting aside evertythin that is a fork of a fork or to serve a niche, there is pretty much only Arch and Debian; plus Void; and maybe Nix; and...
+Putting aside evertything that is a fork of a fork or to serve a niche, there is pretty much only Arch and Debian; plus Void; and maybe Nix; and...

 > The interface you see from a distro doesn't matter.
 > What matters are the supported architectures, package manager and packages/updates.

-- Started on Debian (stable)
+- My first love was Debian
-- Used many, in particular: LinuxMint, Manjaro and Fedora
+- My exploration phase was done mainly on LinuxMint, Manjaro and Fedora
 - Now running Arch and Void

 Thanks